 Quality measures for locations are often based on one or more reviews related to the locations.
 For example, user reviews and/or professional reviews may be utilized to determine a quality measure for a given location.
 The quality measures may be associated with the given location in a database and may be utilized by one or more applications and/or provided to a user.
 For example, a user search for restaurants in a particular area may return search results for restaurants that are ranked based on the quality measure and/or that are displayed in combination with an indication of the quality measure.
 Indications of the quality measure may include a numerical rating, a number of stars, etc.

-Google was granted a local SEO patent this week to enable them to check whether people are following recommendations in search results to visit geographical locations – to see how many people actually visited those places.
+Google was granted a local SEO patent this week to enable them to check whether people are following recommendations in search results to visit geographic locations – to see how many people actually visited those places.
 And it’s probably good for many businesses to have Google recommending that people visit them.

 For example, people living near a certain restaurant may be recommended as a place they might like to go; and the patent determines whether or not people may be following those suggestions.